 3. Add the flour mixture into the butter mixture.
 Stir to combine.
 The batter will be fairly stiff.

 5. Spread ½ of the batter into the prepared pan and then top that with the blueberries.
 Using your fingers, place the rest of the batter on top, doing your best to cover the blueberries, but it’s OK if there are gaps.
+(If the dough seems too sticky, I dip my fingers in flour).
 Sprinkle the top of the batter with the raw sugar.

 Bake for 45 to 50 minutes or until the top begins to brown ever so slightly (you don’t want the top to get very brown).
 Let cool briefly before serving.
 Note: in my oven it takes 45 minutes to bake perfectly; 50 minutes if it's still a little chilled from the fridge.